preactjs/preact-cli/README.md

 - [default] - Default template with all features

-- [simple] - The simplest possible preact setup in a single file.
+- [simple] - The simplest possible preact setup in a single file

 - [netlify] - Netlify CMS template using preact.